 4. Conclusion

-According to the results obtained, it is concluded that the effect of irrigation regimes had a significant effect on plant growth characteristics (i.e plant height, number of leaf per plant, leaf area per plant, head diameter, stem girth, above-ground biomass) and yield performance (i.e head diameter, filled seeds, 1000 seed weight, seed yield).
+According to the results obtained, it is concluded that the effect of irrigation regimes had a significant effect on plant growth characteristics (i.e plant height, number of leaves per plant, leaf area per plant, head diameter, stem girth, above-ground biomass) and yield performance (i.e head diameter, filled seeds, 1000 seed weight, seed yield).
 This study concluded that an increase in irrigation can increase plant growth and crop yield.
 Hybrid cultivars gave the highest yield only when irrigated (Flagella et al., 2002).
 Similarly, yield had a positive correlation with WUE.
-In this result, sowing Hybrid Sunflower (Yezin 1) irrigation at 10 - 15 % SMD (I1), 20 - 25 % SMD (I2), and 40 - 45% SMD (I3) achieved maximum value in sunflower growth and seed yield.
+In this result, sowing Hybrid Sunflower (Yezin 1) irrigation at 10 - 15 % SMD (I1), 20 - 25 % SMD (I2), and 40 - 45% SMD (I3) achieved the maximum value in sunflower growth and seed yield.
 If it was considered to achieve better growth and seed yield, Hybrid Sunflower (Yezin 1) in the study area should be sown in 40-45 % SMD, and it can save irrigation frequency.
-It is suggested that the Hybrid Sunflower (Yezin 1) withstands moderate water stress conditions in the study area.
+The Hybrid Sunflower (Yezin 1) is suggested to withstands moderate water stress conditions in the study area.

 References